strawstack/MiniGolf/README.md

     - [ ] Music on/off
     - [ ] Sound effects on/off

-- [ ] Water behavior: ball should slow in water (just like in sand).
-If ball stops in water, it returns to the mat
+- [ ] Sand should be contained by course and corner wedges

 # Creating a Hole